Home AI/ML Semi-Supervised Learning Explained: Pseudo-Labeling, FixMatch, and More

 Classical Semi-Supervised Methods

-Self-Training (Pseudo-Labeling)
+Self-Training (Pseudo-Labelling)

 1. Train a model on the labeled set.